knakit/set-ifs-currency-rates-api/README.md

 - [x] IFS Version - Your IFS version (APPS75, APPS8, APPS9, APPS10)
 - [x] Customer Contact: email for us to update about API changes or downtimes

+---
+**NOTE**

+Your IFS Instance should be open to internet to use this service.
+If your IFS is not open to internet and you are still interested in using this service, please get in touch with [knakit.dev@gmail.com](mailto:knakit.dev@gmail.com).

+---

 ## Setup
 #### IFS Connect Setup
 1. Download following files inculded in [source/ifs](https://github.com/knakit/set-ifs-currency-rates-api/tree/main/source/ifs)